Fort Washington Marina

 Things to Do

 Explore the natural and undeveloped areas along Piscataway Creek and the Potomac River by boat.
-Fort Washington Marina offers boat slip rentals and boat repair services, opportunities to rent canoes and kayaks, and food services.
+Fort Washington Marina offers boat slip rentals and boat repair services.

 Hours & Seasons

 The grounds of Fort Washington Marina are open year-round.
 The marina is in season May through October.

 Marina Office Hours:

 Address: 13600 King Charles Terrace, Ft.
 Washington, Md.
 20744

 Directions from the D.C. area:Take the beltway (I-295 or I-495) going south.
 Take exit 3 to Indian Head Highway (MD Route 210 South) and go approximately 4 miles.
 Take a right on Fort Washington Road for 3 miles, then a left on Warburton Road and continue into the marina entrance.

 Rules and RegulationsNo swimming or wading is allowed in Piscataway Creek.